hougarden/hougardenAuApiDoc/README.md

 **yearBuilt**
 >year of construction

-## We will provide you with a post interface used for receiving listings:
+## We will provide you with a post interface used for receiving listings
 >Please call this API to transfer the updated information of listings when there are new listings published or changed.
 >You may put JSON / XML formatted data according to the REA format or Squiiz Listing Format in the body.